myragmayn/Latin-101/mastery2.md

 - tempore eo

 Cydippe **was not able to go** to the festival.
-- non poteram
+- ire non poteram

 Cleops and Bitias **wanted to bring** their mother to the festival.
-- egerunt
+- agere ulouerunt

 They yoked **themselves** to a wagon.
 - se